Historical Price-Lists for Gibson Electric Guitars

 How Much Does a Guitar Cost?

-We all like to complain about the price of things, but you might be surprised to learn that when you adjust for inflation, a good quality electric guitar costs about the same now as a comparable guitar did in the 1950s, 60s, or 70s.
+You might be surprised to learn that when you adjust for inflation, a good quality electric guitar costs about the same now as a comparable guitar did in the 1950s, 60s, or 70s.

 1951 – Fender